Immigration to New Zealand: Migration from 1840

 In the 1870s, Premier Julius Vogel borrowed millions of pounds from Britain to help fund capital development such as a nationwide rail system, lighthouses, ports and bridges, and encouraged mass migration from Britain.
 Between 1864 and 1874, the non-Māori population in New Zealand (including Europeans and Chinese New Zealanders) rose from 171,000 to 255,000.
 By 1881, the non-Māori population had reached over 470,000.
-Due to exposure to diseases which they lacked natural immunity to and the New Zealand Wars, the Māori population dopped from 56,049 in 1857-1858 to 42,113 in 1896.
+Due to exposure to diseases which they lacked natural immunity to and the New Zealand Wars, the Māori population dopped from 56,049 in 1857–1858 to 42,113 in 1896.

 Other smaller groups of settlers came from Germany, Scandinavia, and other parts of Europe as well as from China and India, but English, Scottish and Irish settlers made up the vast majority, and did so for the next 150 years.
 Today, the majority of New Zealanders have some sort of English, Scottish, Welsh and Irish ancestry.
 This comes with last names (mainly English, Irish, and Scottish) as well.

-Plaque commemorating the first meeting of the Canterbury Association in Charing Cross, London.
-The association would go on to found Canterbury, New Zealand in 1850.
+Plaque in Whitehall in London, commemorating the first meeting of the Canterbury Association at 41 Charing Cross Road.
+The association would go on to found Canterbury, New Zealand, in 1850.

 Between 1881 and the 1920s, the New Zealand Parliament passed legislation that intended to limit Asiatic migration to New Zealand, and prevented Asians from naturalising.
 In particular, the New Zealand government levied a poll tax on Chinese immigrants up until the 1930s.
 New Zealand finally abolished the poll tax in 1944, though it was not applied after 1934.

 Large numbers of Dalmatians fled from the Austro-Hungarian empire to settle in New Zealand in the late 19th and early 20th centuries.
 They settled mainly in West Auckland and often worked to establish vineyards and orchards or worked on gum fields in the Northland Region.

-1,100 Jewish refugees from Central Europe came in the 1930s, fleeing antisemitism in Nazi Germany, Austria, Czechoslovakia, Poland and Hungary.
+In the 1930s, 1,100 Jewish refugees from Central Europe came to New Zealand, fleeing antisemitism in Nazi Germany, Austria, Czechoslovakia, Poland and Hungary.

 Many children of Polish descent arrived as orphans via Siberia and Iran during World War II.